Saturday, January 25, 2025

 Well, that's convenient.
 CEO Mark Zuckerberg makes no secret of the fact that this move is precipitated by the election of one, Donald Trump, to the US presidency.
 He referred to Trump's election as "a cultural tipping point towards prioritizing, once again, speech".

-And Zuckerberg, it seems, is quite content to sway whichever way the political winds blow, truth be damned.
-He says that the current Meta system of fact-checking moderators (brought in in 2016 to try to stem the tsuanami of untruths let loose after Trump's last election) is prone to too many mistakes and biases.
+Mr. Zuckerberg, it seems, is quite content to sway whichever way the political winds blow, truth be damned.
+He says that the current Meta system of fact-checking moderators (brought in in 2016 to try to stem the tsunami of untruths let loose before and after Trump's last election) is prone to too many mistakes and biases.
 So, his solution is not to improve it, but to get rid of it completely, replacing it with an X-style system of "community notes", where individuals can point out factual errors (in their opinion) but the original post stays, however erroneous.
 Because that's free speech, don't you know?
 And look how well it's working on X...

 Zuckerberg was never the most upstanding or ethical of individuals - his pursuit of money was always top of mind - but this move shows his true colours, currently red.
 It's just one more alarming portent of just how bad a second Trump administration can get, for the USA and for the world.